Getting started

 Q: Can I publish the built Riddle right after building it?

-Q: Are there any other limits?
+Q: Are there any limits?

 Q: Can I use this API to create monetized Riddles?